AI-Scientist

 Please refer to the instructions for different templates.
 In this current iteration, this is restricted to ideas that can be expressed in code.
 However, lifting this restriction would represent exciting future work! :)

-Please see this PR for an example of how to add a new model, e.g. this time for Claude via Bedrock.
-We do not advise any model that is significantly weaker than GPT-4 level for The AI Scientist.
+to add support for a new foundation model.
+We do not advise using any model that is significantly weaker than GPT-4 level for The AI Scientist.

 These appear as run_0